achew12/achew.github.io/about.md

 ### Research Interests

-Alyssa is currently doing research on Covalent Organic Frameworks with the Hamachi group under the guidance of Dr Leslie Hamachi, Assistant Professor.
+Alyssa is currently doing research on Covalent Organic Frameworks (COF) with the Hamachi group under the guidance of Dr Leslie Hamachi, Assistant Professor.

+She is interested in 2D COF's and extending its applications to safer water purification methods to improve water quality.

 ### Contact me